 PSPO (public space protection order)

-The Road Traffic Act 1988 section 27 shows it is an offence to allow a dog to be on a designated road without being held on a lead.
-Under recent legislation, the Anti-Social Behaviour, Crime and Policing Act 2014, Local authorities were passed powers to produce Public Space Protection Orders; these include Dog Control and behaviour.
+Under recent legislation, the Anti-Social Behaviour, Crime and Policing Act 2014.
+Local authorities were passed powers to produce Public Space Protection Orders; these include Dog Control and behaviour.

 If dogs are not allowed in a park, there must be signs saying so.

-If the council plans to put a new PSPO in place, it must put up a notice and publish it on its website.
+If the council plans to put a new PSPO in place, They must put up a notice and publish it on their website.
 It will tell you where the PSPO will apply and show you a map of the area.